Irrational base discrete weighted transform: Applications

 Double-precision IBDWT is used in the Great Internet Mersenne Prime Search's x86 client Prime95 to perform modular multiplication in the Lucas–Lehmer test and Fermat primarily tests.
 The prime95 IBDWT library gwnum is also used in programs such as PrimeGrid's LLR2 and PRST.
-It is chosen because x86 CPUs since Pentium 4 have so much double-precision floating-point computing power that it is much faster to multiply numbers using IBDWT than to do the so using a more straightforward integer FFT (NTT).
+It is chosen because x86 CPUs since Pentium 4 have so much double-precision floating-point computing power that it is much faster to multiply numbers using IBDWT than to do so using a more straightforward integer FFT (NTT).

 Double-precision IBDWT has also been ported to other CPU architectures in the form of Glucas.
 It has also been ported to GPUs in the form of CUDALucas, GPUowl, and PRPLL.

 IBDWT can also be done using integer arithmetic modulo 2^{64}-2^{32}+1, a number theoretic transform.
 This approach was first demonstrated by Nick Craig-Wood in ARMPrime.
 This too has been ported to GPUs, providing an alternative for consumer GPUs with weak double-precision computing power but acceptable 32-bit integer power, especially Nvidia models from the 2020s boasting "1:1" or "1:2" 32-bit integer multiplication speed but "1:64" double-precision speed relative to 32-bit floating-point.